vic9112/gem5-exercises/slides/01-Introduction/gem5-tutorial.md

 /workspaces/2024/materials/01-Introduction/02-getting-started/completed/basic.py
 ```

-Expected outcome: The `X86DemoBoard` will be simulated using `x86-ubuntu-24.04-img` as the workload.
+Expected outcome: The `X86DemoBoard` will be simulated using `x86-ubuntu-24.04-img` as a workload.

 ```sh
 root@codespaces-ae14be:/workspaces/2024# time gem5-mesi --outdir=/workspaces/m5out/ \